LoveSexDrugz/RLMarlbot/README.md

 ## Credits

-Rolv-Arild - Necto/Nexto model + RLBot agent
+- **Rolv-Arild** - Necto/Nexto model + RLBot agent
+- **Thorami**: For giving me some very useful tips, especially on how to obtain the base addresses of GNames and GObjects.
+- **RLBot**: For having created a standard interface for bot creation.